 LaLiga has managed to surpass 4,735,000 Facebook followers in Arab countries.
-The Spanish competition, which is currently fully immersed in a brand internationalization programme, has been publishing geo-localized content across Arabic-speaking countries on its official Facebook page on a daily basis since the beginning of this year.
+The Spanish competition, which is currently fully immersed in a brand internationalization program, has been publishing geo-localized content across Arabic-speaking countries on its official Facebook page daily since the beginning of this year.

-With the aim of bringing LaLiga closer to fans in Arab countries, LaLiga uses Facebook and Twitter to publish information about the competition and its past and present Arab players, plus interviews and statistics, as well as offering congratulations during the main festivals and celebrations.
-The countries in the Arab world where the Spanish competition enjoys the strongest following on Facebook are Egypt, Algeria, Morocco, Tunisia, Jordan and Saudi Arabia, and it manages to reach a total of 22 Arab countries through its posts.
+Intending to bring LaLiga closer to fans in Arab countries, LaLiga uses Facebook and Twitter to publish information about the competition and its past and present Arab players, plus interviews and statistics, as well as offering congratulations during the main festivals and celebrations.
+The countries in the Arab world where the Spanish competition enjoys the most robust following on Facebook are Egypt, Algeria, Morocco, Tunisia, Jordan, and Saudi Arabia, and it manages to reach a total of 22 Arab countries through its posts.

 By publishing content in more than ten different languages, including English and Chinese, LaLiga has amassed a community of over 40 million followers on all of its social media channels.
 Furthermore, LaLiga has its own YouTube channel.

-2017 has been a key year for the internationalization of the Spanish competition, which now has representatives in the UAE, Egypt, Saudi Arabia, and Morocco working on different projects extending as far as Mauritania, Algeria and Tunisia.
+2017 has been a critical year for the internationalization of the Spanish competition, which now has representatives in the UAE, Egypt, Saudi Arabia, and Morocco working on different projects extending as far as Mauritania, Algeria, and Tunisia.

-LaLiga, whose international presence is practically unrivalled among other domestic competitions, is watched in 182 countries via its 90 international broadcasters.
-In addition to UAE, it has offices in the United States, Nigeria, South Africa, China, India, Singapore and Belgium, and it has 44 international representatives selected through the LaLiga Global Network programme distributed across other strategic countries.
+LaLiga, whose international presence is practically unrivaled among other domestic competitions, is watched in 182 countries via its 90 international broadcasters.
+In addition to UAE, it has offices in the United States, Nigeria, South Africa, China, India, Singapore, and Belgium, and it has 44 international representatives selected through the LaLiga Global Network program distributed across other strategic countries.